 The place is filled with interesting museums to explore, from Arabia’s sunken cargo to Glore’s Psychiatric Museum.

-What tops all of these, though, is the fact that a good time in the city does not need to cost a dime.
+What tops all of these, though, is that a good time in the city does not need to cost a dime.
 Check out our list of free things to do in Kansas City at the end of the article.

 - Fun Things to do in Kansas City